-Separate guidance was issued by the Scottish Government for civil servants in Scotland before the 2016 Scottish Parliament elections and the Welsh Government has also published guidance for its staff before the National Assembly elections.
+Separate guidance was issued by the Scottish Government for civil servants in Scotland before the 2016 Scottish Parliament elections.
+The Welsh Government published guidance for its staff before the National Assembly elections.
 The Northern Ireland Executive published guidance on 7 March 2016.

 Commons Briefing papers SN05262